Zephyruss1/Desktop-Brightness/README.md

 ## 🔍 Acknowledgements

- - Check **requirements.txt** for ompatibility of framework versions
+ - Check **requirements.txt** for compatibility of framework versions